abnTechLab/alexa-workshop/docs/tutorials/hello-world/4-testing.md

 So far, we have [created a Voice User Interface](./1-voice-user-interface.md), [a Lambda function](./2-lambda-function.md), and [connected the two together](./3-connect-vui-to-code.md).
 Your skill is now ready to test.

-1.  **Go back to the [Amazon Developer Portal](https://developer.amazon.com/edw/home.html#/skills/list?&sc_category=Owned&sc_channel=RD&sc_campaign=Evangelism2018&sc_publisher=github&sc_content=Survey&sc_detail=hello-world-nodejs-V2_GUI-4&sc_funnel=Convert&sc_country=WW&sc_medium=Owned_RD_Evangelism2018_github_Survey_hello-world-nodejs-V2_GUI-4_Convert_WW_beginnersdevs&sc_segment=beginnersdevs) and select your skill from the list.** You may still have a browser tab open if you started at the beginning of this tutorial.

-2. If everything is all good and you followed all the steps, you should be able to see the Skill builder checklist all checked up.
+1. If everything is all good and you followed all the steps, click on the **Build** tab on the top menu.
+You should be able to see the _Skill builder checklist_ all checked up on the right side of the screen.
 Congrats!

   <br />
   <br />